Richard Bourke, 6th Earl of Mayo: Political career

+From June to August 1845, Mayo travelled to Russia visiting the court of Nicholas I of Russia.
+He detailed his travels in a written account, published as St. Petersburg and Moscow (1846).
+He also visited Revel and Finland before returning home.

-After travelling in Russia, detailed in his St. Petersburg and Moscow (1846), Mayo was elected MP for Kildare (1847–52), Coleraine (1852–7) and Cockermouth (1857–68).
-He was thrice appointed Chief Secretary for Ireland – in 1852, 1858 and 1866 – and in 1869 he became the fourth Viceroy of India.
+Mayo was elected a MP for three different constituencies over his lifetime.
+He served as MP for Kildare (1847–52), Coleraine (1852–7) and Cockermouth (1857–68).

+He was thrice appointed Chief Secretary for Ireland – in 1852, 1858 and 1866.
+While Chief Secretary in Ireland, he led government efforts to stop clandestine activity and the operation of secret nationalist societies, including the Phoenix National and Literary Society and others.

+In 1867, he succeeded his father as Earl of Mayo (but as an Irish peer was able to retain his seat in the commons) until he gave up his seat in 1868 on appointment as Viceroy of India.

+Viceroy of India

+On 12 January 1869 he arrived in Calcutta and became the fourth Viceroy of India replacing John Lawrence, 1st Baron Lawrence.
 He consolidated the frontiers of India and reorganised the country's finances; he also did much to promote irrigation, railways, forests and other useful public works.
 To solve local problems he established local boards.
 During his tenure the first census took place in 1872.
 He founded Mayo College at Ajmer for the education of young Indian chiefs, with £70,000 being subscribed by the chiefs themselves.

 Assassination

-While visiting the convict settlement at Port Blair in the Andaman Islands in 1872 for the purpose of inspection, he was assassinated by Sher Ali Afridi, a former Afghan soldier who had been convicted for murdering a relative.
+While visiting the convict settlement at Port Blair in the Andaman Islands on 8 February 1872 for the purpose of inspection, he was assassinated by Sher Ali Afridi, a former Afghan soldier who had been convicted for murdering a relative.
 He vowed to kill two British officials to avenge the suffering he had to undergo.
 Mayo's body was brought home to Ireland and buried at the medieval ruined church in Johnstown, County Kildare, near his home at Palmerstown House.
 Afridi was hanged on March 11, 1872.
+On his death, John Stracey served as acting Viceroy of India.